 Teaching the American Gun Debate in a Foreign Country: No Matter What You Say, They Think We’re Bananas

-Officers stand near a memorial of flowers at the scene of the mass shooting at the Robb Elementary School in Uvalde, Texas on 25 MayUS politics is part of my teaching load here in Korea.
-And part of that is, inevitably, the US gun debate.
-Foreigners just don’t get the US fascination with guns at all, and that is putting it mildly.
+Officers stand near a memorial of flowers at the scene of the mass shooting at the Robb Elementary School in Uvalde, Texas on 25 MayUS politics is part of my teaching load here in Korea where I live.
+Inevitably, part of that is the US gun debate.
+The US fascination with guns bewilders foreigners – and that is putting it mildly.

-I have lived outside the US for almost 18 years – in East Asia and Western Europe – and I have discussed guns in America with non-Americans countless times given that my area is political science.
+I have lived outside the US for almost 18 years – in East Asia and Western Europe – and I have discussed guns in America with non-Americans countless times.
+I am a political scientist by training, so this comes up a lot.
 Non-Americans are genuinely curious why we allow private fire arm ownership, especially when it so obviously correlates with gun violence.
-I can say that I have never had a non-American ever tell me they wished their country had US gun laws.
-Not one.
+I can say that I have never had a non-American tell me they wished their country had US gun laws.
+Not once.

 I have written a lot on foreign perceptions of US gun ownership on Twitter in the last two days.
 Try this, this, this, this, and especially this.

 In short, there is no other country in the world which approaches guns with the laxity we do.
-No other conservative party in a democracy approaches guns as the GOP does.
-Often my students here often don’t even understand how gun ownership is a ‘conservative’ or partisan issue, which is something Americans should know.
-Righties in other countries are not gun fetishists.
-Even other societies with a frontier tradition – Canada, Australia, New Zealand, South Africa, Russia – don’t have the gun culture we do.
+More importantly, no other conservative party in a democracy approaches guns as the Republican party does.
+Often my foreign students do not even understand how gun ownership is a ‘conservative’ or partisan issue, which I think would surprise a lot of Americans.
+Conservatives in other countries are not gun fetishists.
+Even other societies with a frontier tradition – Canada, Australia, New Zealand, South Africa, Russia – do not have the gun culture we do.

-No one else thinks about Mad Max government collapse scenarios which would require you to be armed.
-(Trying to explain that one to non-Americans is almost impossible.)
+No one else thinks about Mad Max/government collapse scenarios which would require you to be armed for the end times.
+(Trying to explain American apocalypticism to non-Americans is almost impossible.)

 And very definitely, no one wants armed teachers, metal detectors in schools, open carry, concealed carry, and so on.
-Hardening schools and letting regular people walk around packing strikes them as insanely dangerous.
+Hardening schools and letting regular people walk around packing guns strikes non-Americans as insanely dangerous.

-Inevitably then, I get three or four papers a year in my US politics class on guns, and they’re uniformly negative and incredulous.
+Inevitably then, I get three or four papers about guns in my US politics class each year.
+They are uniformly negative and incredulous.
 One particular title I remember from years back: ‘The US is a Gun-ocracy.’
 That just about sums it up.

 Support for Ukraine is Not ‘Pro-War’, because Some Things, like Sovereignty and Freedom, are More Important than Peace